My illustrator, Wes Lowe, has come through once again, and he’s created his best cover illustration to date.

 The new, updated version will be available in early February.

-Once again, Wes Lowe has created a brilliant cover illustration for The Letter.
+My illustrator, Wes Lowe, has once again created a brilliant cover illustration for my upcoming contemporary romance novel, The Letter.

-The Letter begins with leading lady Stephanie’s accidental discovery of a love letter to Danny, her significant other, from his old girlfriend.
+The Letter begins with lead character Stephanie’s accidental discovery of a love letter to Danny, her significant other, from his old girlfriend.
 Hurt and confused, Stephanie is unsure of what to do.
 A close friend advises her to talk to Danny, but she hesitates.
-After thinking it over, she assumes that his ex was simply feeling lonely and has since moved on.
-Unfortunately for Stephanie, things are not as they appear.
+After thinking it over, Stephanie assumes that his ex was simply feeling lonely and has since moved on.
+Unfortunately for her, things are not as they appear.

 Once again my illustrator, Wes Lowe, hit it out of the ballpark.
 This is one of his best cover illustrations to date, and it’s getting rave reviews on Facebook as well.
 Yes, there is a reason why she’s barefoot, but you’ll have to read the novel to find out why.